616.23 traffic control for field operations

 Elimination or obliteration of permanent pavement markings for a distance of 200 linear ft. or more caused by operations such as leveling course, patching, seal coat, spot sealing, crack pouring, milling and scrub sealing shall be accompanied by the installation of temporary pavement markings.

-There are four means typically used to provide temporary pavement marking: preformed short-term pavement marking tape, Type 1 temporary raised pavement markers, Type 2 temporary raised pavement markers and pavement marking paint.
+There are three means typically used to provide temporary pavement marking: preformed short-term pavement marking tape, Temporary raised pavement markers and pavement marking paint.

 Preformed short-term pavement marking tape consists of a 4-in. wide retroreflectorized tape with a pressure-sensitive adhesive on the back.
 The tape, available in white and yellow, may be used to provide a surrogate permanent pavement marking or it may be cut into 4-ft. long sections and applied to the road surface at 40-ft. intervals as a temporary pavement marking.
 The length and spacing of the latter pavement marking may be reduced to one-half when marking intersections, ramp gores and other transitional areas.
 This material is typically used to temporarily mark changes in normal roadway use and to provide temporary marking of centerlines and lane lines.
 It is not recommended for locations where the materials will be subjected to heavy traffic, in areas of heavy turning movements, on short radius curves, or on roadways having loose aggregate on the surface, since the material will not adhere well under these conditions.

-Type 1 temporary raised pavement markers consist of an L- or T-shaped flexible tab with a retroreflective sheeting on both faces of the vertical section and a pressure-sensitive adhesive on the base.
+Temporary raised pavement markers consist of an L- or T-shaped flexible tab with a retroreflective sheeting on both faces of the vertical section and a pressure-sensitive adhesive on the base.
 These markers, available in white and yellow, are typically used to temporarily mark centerlines and lane lines by applying them to the road surface at 40-ft. intervals prior to or after (depending on the type of surface treatment) an operation and removing the protective film covering the retroreflective sheeting upon completion of the operation.
 This spacing may be reduced to one-half when marking intersections, ramp gores and other transitional areas.
-Type 1 markers are the preferred means of providing temporary marking on rough surfaces.
+These are the preferred means of providing temporary marking on rough surfaces.

 Pavement marking paint consists of applying a 4-in. wide strip of acrylic waterborne paint with drop-on glass beads for retroreflectivity.
 The paint, available in white and yellow, may be used to provide a surrogate permanent pavement marking or it may be applied in 4-ft. long sections at 40-ft. intervals as a temporary pavement marking.
 The length and spacing of the latter pavement marking may be reduced to one-half when marking intersections, ramp gores and other transition areas.
 This material is typically used to temporarily mark changes in normal roadway use and to provide temporary marking of centerlines and lane lines when permanent pavement markings are obliterated.